concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

 For the `Availability`, `RateDetails`, and `Reservation` endpoints, the currency in the SOAP header is defined by the traveller's travel configuration.

 For the `Itinerary` endpoint, the currency in the SOAP header is based on the currency recorded in the PNR.
-In most cases, it is the currency specified in the reservation requeest.
+In most cases, it is the currency specified in the reservation request.

-If the response does not give rates in the currency requested in the request SOAP header, SAP Concur will convert the rate to the currency specifed by the travel configuration.
+If the response does not give rates in the currency requested in the request SOAP header, the rate will be converted to the currency specified by the travel configuration.

 ***